MinecraftMediaLibrary/EzMediaCore-Wiki/source/vlc/vlc.rst

    to create fatal crashes.
 This means multiple concurrent threads (or video players) accessing such native libraries will likely be unsafe.

-Due to such restrictions, MinecraftMediaLibrary as in the current patch does not support multiple video playback at once.
+Due to such restrictions, EzMediaCore as in the current patch does not support multiple video playback at once.
 It is unsafe and not ready for production.
 However, in the near future, perhaps VLCJ - Pro could be an option.